Exhibition

 After the war

-Julia Pirotte returns to Poland, a country in the midst of reconstruction.
-In 1946, she is one of the only photographers present in Kielce just after the pogrom, her report is a poignant testimony on the still virulent anti-Semitism in her country.
+Julia Pirotte returns to Poland, a country in full reconstruction.
+In 1946, she was one of the only photographers present in Kielce just after the pogrom, her report is a poignant testimony on the still virulent anti-Semitism in her country.
 In the following months, she accompanied the repatriation convoys of Polish minors from France.
-In 1948, she covered the Wroclaw World Congress of Intellectuals for Peace which included the participation of Pablo Picasso, Irène Joliot-Curie, and Aimé Césaire, whose portraits she painted with a touch of humanism.
-At the same time, she is co-founder and director of the Agence de photographie militaire (WAF, 1946-1948).
+In 1948, she covered the World Congress of Intellectuals for Peace in Wroclaw, attended by Pablo Picasso, Irène Joliot-Curie and Aimé Césaire, whose portraits she took were imbued with humanism.
+At the same time, she was co-founder and director of the Agence de photographie militaire (WAF, 1946-1948).

-In 1957, Julia Pirotte went to Israel notably to experience the collectivist life of the kibbutz.
-Back in Poland, she continues to produce reports for the Polish press, but her activity is significantly reduced.
+In 1957, Julia Pirotte went to Israel to experience the collectivist life of the kibbutzim.
+Back in Poland, she continues to report for the Polish press, but her activity is significantly reduced.
 From the 1980s, his work as a photographer began to be recognized and his photographs are exhibited in many cities: New York, Arles, Stockholm, Charleroi, Paris, Warsaw, Bratislava among others.
 On 15 February 1996, France awarded her the title of Chevalier des Arts et des Lettres.
 She died on 25 July 2000 in Warsaw.

 Left: A little girl in a ruined street.
 Warsaw, Poland, 1947. © Julia Pirotte/Museum of Photography in Charleroi.

-In the center: Burial of the victims of the pogrom of Kielce (voivodship of Holy Cross).
+In the center: Burial of the victims of the pogrom of Kielce (Voivodeship of Saint-Croix).
 Poland, July 1946.
 Coll.
 Shoah Memorial/Julia Pirotte.

-On the right: 'The new man or the power of the worker'.
+Right: "The new man or the power of the worker."
 Warsaw, Poland, 1947. © Julia Pirotte/Museum of Photography in Charleroi.

 Portraits